 A bulging disc in your neck may be relatively painless.
 Or it can cause severe pain in your neck, as well as your shoulders, chest, and arms.
 It may also cause numbness or weakness in your arms or fingers.
 Sometimes, this pain and numbness may even cause you to think that you’re having a heart attack.

 Some people incorrectly use the terms bulging disc and herniated disc interchangeably.
 A herniated disc is a fully ruptured disc.
 Bulging discs can eventually become herniated discs.

 Spinal discs absorb a lot of wear and tear.
 Over time, they start to degenerate and weaken.
 Degenerative disc disease is the most common cause of bulging discs, often resulting in spinal osteoarthritis.
 Other factors that can cause or contribute to bulging discs include:

 - strain or injury

 - poor posture

-Fortunately, there are several ways to treat a bulging disk.
+Fortunately, there are several ways to treat a bulging disc.

 - Conservative treatment is also called nonoperative management.
-It includes rest and medications and is often enough to heal a bulging cervical disk.
+It includes rest and medications and is often enough to heal a bulging cervical disc.

-- Nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen are the first-line prescription medications for a bulging disk.
+- Nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen are the first-line prescription medications for a bulging disc.
 For more severe pain, your doctor may prescribe a muscle relaxer or narcotic pain reliever.